 Our Manager is a subsidiary of Ares Management, a publicly traded, leading global alternative asset manager.
-As of December 31, 2021, Ares Management had more than 2,100 employees operating across North America, Europe, Asia Pacific and the Middle East.
+As of December 31, 2020, Ares Management had more than 1,450 employees operating across North America, Europe and Asia Pacific.
 Since its inception in 1997, Ares Management has adhered to a disciplined investment philosophy that focuses on delivering strong risk-adjusted investment returns throughout market cycles.
-Ares Management believes each of its distinct but complementary investment groups in Credit, Private Equity, Real Estate, Secondary Solutions and Strategic Initiatives is a market leader based on assets under management and investment performance.
+Ares Management believes each of its distinct but complementary investment groups in Credit, Private Equity, Real Estate and Strategic Initiatives is a market leader based on assets under management and investment performance.
 Ares Management was built upon the fundamental principle that each group benefits from being part of the greater whole.